pharo-project/pharo-changelogs/Pharo80ChangeLogs.md

 - ...and many more small fixes and improvements...

 ## Contributors
 We always say Pharo is yours.
-Is yours because we made it for you, but most important, because is made by the invaluable contributions of our great community (yourself).
+Is yours because we made it for you, but most important because it is made by the invaluable contributions of our great community (yourself).
 More than seventy people directly contributed to Pharo 8.0:

 Thank you all for your contribution.